 Green Lantern: Rise of the Manhunters (2011)

 Hal is the main character of the game, which is set in the same continuity as the live-action movie.
 Ryan Reynolds reprises his role as the voice of Hal.
 The game was received much more favorably than the movie.
+The Manhunters arrives at Oa only to show that they were invading it.
+They invaded Oa because they got accses to the yellow lantern battery; and accses given to them by Amon Sur.

 Lego Batman 2: DC Super Heroes (2012)